Khlong Khanan Chit railway station

 Khlong Khanan Chit railway station (สถานีรถไฟคลองขนานจิตร) is a railway station on northeastern railway line, located in Khlong Phai Subdistrict, Sikhio District, Nakhon Ratchasima Province, Isan (northeastern Thailand).
 It is a class 3 railway station located 202.20 km from Hua Lamphong (Bangkok railway station).

 History

 It was upgraded from railway halt to railway station on May 10, 1953.
 Originally, the building of the station was located in the current location of Lam Ta Khong Dam.
 Later on, when the dam was built, therefore moved the station to the current location.
 The station is opposite to Lam Ta Khong Dam and Highway 2 (Mittraphap Road), and located by the reservoir.
+Make it have a beautiful view like being by the sea.
 The station is currently being rebuilt as part of the double tracking project between Map Kabao and Thanon Chira Junction.

+At approximately 11:30 p.m. on August 24, 2024, a tunnel collapse occurred during construction of the high-speed railway near the station.
+Three workers — two Chinese and a Myanmar national — were trapped inside.
+After five days, they were retrieved and found dead, having previously been thought to be alive.